florianamoser/splicer/documentation/physicaldimensions.md

-## Physical Dimensions

-The Splicer is modular and designed for transport.
-It is possible to setup Splicer an studio-scale environment or larger.
+Splicer is modular and designed for transport.
 Below are the key dimensions and considerations for use and transport.

 ### In Use